conma293/CRTP/#Commands Ref.md

 * * *

 # Constrained Delegation
-This is when a TGT can be forwarded only to a specified Service defined in the specific User/Machine/Resource msds-allowedtodelegateto property.
+This is when a TGT can be forwarded only to a specified Service defined in the specific User/Machine *msds-allowedtodelegateto* property.

-It also introduces s4u - which allows a Service to request a TGS for itself on behalf of a user who may or may not be authenticating via Kerberos.
+It also introduces ```s4u``` - which allows a Service to request a TGS for itself on behalf of a user who may or may not be authenticating via Kerberos.

 ```Get-DomainUser –TrustedToAuth```